kludda/home_es_sim/README.md

 - &year 2023
 ```

-A baseline needs to be defined so start the report with your current setup.
+A baseline needs to be defined, so start the report with how your home is setup today.
 Often this is just the grid connection and the home consumption.
 We use alias to get the information previously entered.
 We also define an anchor `&npvnorm` for this configuration.

-The `compose` tag defines the data to collect to optionally send to a simulation.
+The `compose` tag defines the data to collect (and optionally send to a simulation).

 `report` is a sequence.
 `grid` is one tag.